NorthernWidget/ALog/README.md

 *   **1x ALog data logger**
 *   **1x USB cable that fits the ALog's USB port**
     *   USB A-B for version 2.1.0 and prior
-    *   USB A-miniB (like an Android cell phone) for version 2.2.0 and greater
+    *   USB A-miniB (like an Android cell phone) for version 2.2.0 and later
 *   **A computer with a USB port**

 ### For the data logging exercises